 - Find trade events and missions through the DIT events portal.

-- Find out about the export services, support and events offered by the British Chambers of Commerce at Export Britain.
+- Find out about the export services, support and events offered by the British Chambers of Commerce.

 - Find a trade association relevant to your sector through the Trade Association Forum.

-- Find out about export training and qualifications from the Institute of Export.
+- Find out about export training and qualifications from the Institute of Export and International Trade.

 - Find contact details for British embassies overseas through GOV.UK.